torstenstern/ps-lab-aws-cloud-ngfw/README.md

 <br/><br/>

-# Update existing VPC's
+# Lab Part 2: Update existing VPC's

-in that Lab part you will expand the existing VPCs to use a second Availability Zone.
+In the Part 2 you will expand the existing VPCs to a second Availability Zone.
 For that you have to create in each VPC a second subnet in the **Availability Zone B**.
+You have also to create in the Vul-subnet and Att-Subnet and Attacker Server and Vulnareable Server to simulate East-West traffic.
+After that Lab part your AWS environment supports: **Multi AZ, East-West.** and everything is inspected via your CloudNGFW instance.
+You don't care about Outbound/Inbound Traffic for now.

 ## Design
 ![](https://raw.githubusercontent.com/torstenstern/ps-lab-aws-cloud-ngfw/main/pictures/Screenshot%202022-09-07%20at%2017.50.42.png)